The Snake Bite That Started It All

 What to Do Next

-• Pre‑order: Reserve your copy ahead of the September release on popular audiobook platforms.
+• Order: Get your copy on popular audiobook platforms.

 • Read or reread: Now’s the perfect time to revisit the novel or discover it anew before hearing it aloud.